aptivator/easy-data-state/README.md

 #### Deleting Data

 `delete()` removes one or more properties from a data state.
-If a property marked for deletion does not exist, the library will "fail" silently.
+If a property marked for deletion does not exist, the library will do nothing.

 ```javascript
 let state = new EasyDataState();